-The Alhambra was the of ‘s last rulers, the Nasrid dynasty.
+The Alhambra was the home of Spain’s last Muslim rulers, the Nasrid dynasty.
 Much of what remains today was built between 1350 and 1400.
 The carved stucco decoration of the Alhambra was once richly painted and gilded.
-The walls were covered with colourful tilework decorated with intricate repeating .
+The walls were covered with colourful tilework decorated with intricate repeating designs.
 Silk curtains and other textiles added more colour and pattern.

 Alhambra-Granada-Spain-2